Pacifiers: Are they good for your baby?

 - A pacifier offers temporary distraction.
 A pacifier might come in handy during and after shots, blood tests or other procedures.

 - A pacifier might help your baby fall asleep.
 If your baby has trouble settling down, a pacifier might do the trick.
-Pacifier use does not appear to have any impact on a baby's length of sleep or nighttime awakenings.

 - A pacifier might ease discomfort during flights.
 Babies can't intentionally "pop" their ears by swallowing or yawning to relieve ear pain caused by air pressure changes.
 Sucking on a pacifier might help.

 - A pacifier might help reduce the risk of sudden infant death syndrome (SIDS).
 Sucking on a pacifier at nap time and bedtime might reduce the risk of SIDS.
-If you're breast-feeding, wait to offer a pacifier until your baby is 3 to 4 weeks old and you've settled into an effective nursing routine.

 - Pacifiers are disposable.
-When it's time to stop using pacifiers, throw them away.
+When it's time to stop using pacifiers, you can throw them away.
 If your child prefers to suck on his or her thumb or fingers, it might be more difficult to break the habit.

 Of course, pacifiers have pitfalls as well.
 Consider the drawbacks:

 - Your baby might become dependent on the pacifier.
-If your baby uses a pacifier to sleep, you might face frequent middle-of-the-night crying spells when the pacifier falls out of your baby's mouth.
+If your baby uses a pacifier to sleep, you might face middle-of-the-night crying spells when the pacifier falls out of your baby's mouth.

 - Pacifier use might increase the risk of middle ear infections.
 However, rates of middle ear infections are generally lowest from birth to age 6 months — when the risk of SIDS is the highest and your baby might be most interested in a pacifier.